iorate/ublacklist/website/docs/advanced-features.md

 It is a good idea to host your subscription on GitHub.
 Make sure that you publish the **raw** URL (e.g. https://raw.githubusercontent.com/iorate/ublacklist-example-subscription/master/uBlacklist.txt).

 ![raw url](/img/advanced-features/subscription-3.png)

-A list of known public subscription lists can be found on the [Subscriptions](/subscriptions) page.